nestoru/pdf-tools/README.md

 # PDF Tools

-A collection of PDF processing tools including OCR capabilities.
+A collection of PDF processing tools including OCR capabilities and translation with layout preservation.

 ## Features

 - OCR processing for PDF files
+- PDF translation with layout preservation
 - Timestamp-based processing to avoid redundant operations
 - Support for multiple languages
 - Rich CLI interface with progress tracking
 - Detailed logging and error reporting
+- Regeneration of PDFs from existing translations

 ## Installation